 * * *

 One deft blow hadn’t done it.
 She noticed her blood flecked sleeve as she turned the key to her apartment.
 Oliver was waiting, circling under her legs before running to his empty bowl.
 The smell made her gag slightly as she opened the tin, Oliver diving in head first before she could finish forking the food out.
 The eyes came back to her.
 She had done what needed doing.
-Though traumatic, she was sure that if she hadn’t gone through with it, it would have haunted her the rest of her life.
+Though traumatic, she was sure that if she had not, it would have haunted her the rest of her life.
 This she could move past.
 It was almost a formative experience.
 She’d taken control of the situation.
-For herself, and for the deer.
+For herself and the deer.

 She threw some chicken fingers in the oven and fell back on the couch, Oliver curling up in her lap, vibrating beneath her hand.
 A documentary was starting on the TV.
 It was about the horrors of trophy hunting.
 She wondered how anybody could see it as sport.
 A poacher posed next to a dead zebra.
 Its eyes stared back at her.
 Oliver stopped purring.
 She looked down at her bloodied shirt.
 She was suddenly hit with the profound sense that it all meant something — everything in that instant.
 She teetered on the edge of the epiphany, allowing herself to fall towards it; ready to submit to a higher knowledge; to embrace a new understanding — and then the oven alarm went off.